 - 1. The 2nd referee must be of the same competence as the 1st referee.
 He/she will replace the 1st referee in case of absence or in case that the 1st referee is unable to continue his/her task. - 2.
-In case the decision is made by the 1st referee it is not necessary for the 2nd Referee to "mirror" the signal of the 1st Referee. - 3.
-During the exchange of play near the net, the 2nd referee must concentrate on controlling the illegal touch of the whole net by standing on the blockers side, on all illegal penetrations beyond the center line, and on the illegal playing actions on the antenna at his/her side. - 4.
+During the exchange of play near the net, the 2nd referee must concentrate on controlling the illegal touch of the whole net by standing on the blockers side, on all illegal penetrations beyond the center line, and on the illegal playing actions on the antenna at his/her side.
+The second referee should also control back row players' faulty attacks and blocks in addition to Libero players' block attempts.
+(For whistling of these faults there is no priority either for first or second referees, both referees may decide on them.) - 3.
 The 2nd referee must also carefully check, before and during the match, if the players are in correct position, on the basis of the teams' "line-up sheet".
 In this work, (if is not in use the pole Tablet) the 2nd referee is assisted by the scorer, who can tell him/her which player must be in position 1 (server).
 On the basis of this information, by turning the line-up sheet clockwise in his/her hand, the 2nd referee can state exactly the regular rotation order (position) of each team.
-When verifying positions, he/she should stand in position II on his left or IV on his right respectively, together with the player indicated by the scorer, and facing the net he/she should locate the other - players following the order indicated in the line-up sheet, starting with the player in position I. He should not, orally or physically, direct any of the players to their indicated position.
-If there is some discrepancy between the players' position and that indicated in the line-up sheet, the 2nd Referee should call the game captain or the coach in order to confirm the proper position of the players. - 5.
-The 2nd referee must pay attention to the fact, that the free zone must always be free from any obstacle which can cause an injury to a team member (drinking bottles, 1st aid kit, substitution paddles, etc.).
+When verifying positions, he/she should stand in position II on his left or IV on his right respectively.